Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 What it does well:

-- Suggests improvements to subject lines, opening lines, length, and readability
+- Suggestions for subject lines, opening lines, length, and readability

 - Integrates directly into Gmail, Outlook, and sales engagement platforms